Group lights up, walks out on $420 restaurant bill

 But soon, he said, the bartender got a whiff of something that didn’t smell like grilled steak and peppers.

 "It was just one guy smoking weed.
 We asked him to stop.
-I guess he was the leader or the group and he made a scene,” Gonzalez said.
+I guess he was the leader of the group and he made a scene,” Gonzalez said.

 At that point, Gonzalez said, the group started berating the staff.